baskuit/pinyon/src/readme.md

 	state.
 ```
 the IDE would suggest the methods `is_terminal()`, `apply_actions()` etc.
-This provides a form of documentation that should help users become familiar with the Surskit interface.
+This provides a form of documentation that should help users become familiar with the Pinyon interface.

 #### Disabling Concepts
-Concepts can be disabled by uncommenting `#define ENABLE_CONCEPTS` in the file `libsurskit/enable-concepts.hh`.
+Concepts can be disabled by uncommenting `#define ENABLE_CONCEPTS` in the file `libpinyon/enable-concepts.hh`.
 All uses of concepts for Intellisense are invoked using a macro, e.g.
 ```cpp
 template <CONCEPT(IsPerfectInfoStateTypes, Types),  bool HasPolicy = false>
 struct MonteCarloModel : Types { // ...